Mayitzin/Taan/README.md

 * O.D Trier, A.K.
 Jain and T. Taxt. [_Feature Extraction Methods for Character Recognition - A Survey_](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.51.7439&rep=rep1&type=pdf).
 Patter Recognition.
 Volume 29.
 Issue 4.
 Pages 641-662.
 April 1996.
 * R. Lienhart and A. Wernicke. [_Localizing and Segmenting Text in Images and Videos_](http://www.lienhart.de/Prof._Dr._Rainer_Lienhart/Publications_files/lienhart-csvt2002.pdf).
 IEEE Transactions on Circuits and Systems for Video Technology.
 Volume 12.
 Issue 4.
 April 2002.
 * Y. Amit and D. Geman [_Shape Quantization and Recognition with Randomized Trees_](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.102.5478&rep=rep1&type=pdf).
 Neural Computation.
 Volume 9.
 Pages 1545-1588.
 1997.

+---

+## What is T'aan?

+T'aan means _language_ in Mayan language.
+In pre-hispanic [Mesoamerica](https://en.wikipedia.org/wiki/Mesoamerica) existed dozens of languages and hundreds of dialects, which difficulted the fast integration of the several nations.
+In order to ease their communication, specialized translators and interpreters were established.
+These interpreters could read the several scripts and codices and, thus, connect their communities.

+The Mayans of Yucatán used the word **T'aan** to name _language_, _conversation_, _to read aloud_, _word_ or _voice_.
+In short, everything that had to do with communication in any language belongs to the space of **T'aan**.